 LABEL DESCRIPTION Port This is the port index number.
-Active ect this check box to enable a port.
+Active Select this check box to enable a port.
 The factory default for all ports is enabled.
-A must be enabled for data transmission to occur.
-Name Enter a descriptive name that identifies this port. Туре This field displays 10/100M for an Ethernet connection and 1000M for the Gigabit Ethernet/ mini-GBIC ports.
+A port must be enabled for data transmission to occur.
+Name Enter a descriptive name that identifies this port. Туре This field displays 10/100M for an Ethernet connection and 10/100/1000M for the Gigabit Ethernet/mini-GBIC ports and 100M for a 100 base-FX fiber-optic port.
 Speed/Duplex Select the speed and the duplex mode of the Ethernet connection on this port.
 For Ethernet ports, select Auto, 10M/Half Duplex, 10M/Full Duplex, 100M/Half Duplex or 100M/Full Duplex.
-For the Gigabit Ethernet/mini-GBIC port, select Auto , 100M/Full Duplex or 1000M/ Full Duplex .
+For the Gigabit Ethernet/mini-GBIC port, select Auto, 10M/Half Duplex, 10M/Full Duplex, 100M/Half Duplex, 100M/Full Duplex or 1000M/Full Duplex.
+For the mini-GBIC port on the ES-2108-LC, select Auto or 1000M/Full Duplex .
+The port speed and the duplex mode are fixed (100M/Full Duplex) for the 100 Base-FX fiber optic port on the ES-2108-LC.
 Selecting Auto (auto-negotiation) allows one port to negotiate with a peer port automatically to obtain the connection speed and duplex mode that both ends support.
 When auto-negotiation is turned on, a port on the switch negotiates with the peer automatically to determine the connection speed and duplex mode.
 If the peer port does not support auto-negotiation or turns off this feature, the switch determines the connection speed by detecting the signal on the cable and using half duplex mode.
 When the switch's auto-negotiation is turned off, a port uses the pre-configured speed and duplex mode when making a connection, thus requiring you to make sure that the settings of the peer port are the same in order to connect.
-Flow Control A concentration of traffic on a port decreases port bandwidth and overflows buffer memory causing packet discards and frame losses.
-Flow Control is used to regulate transmission of signals to match the bandwidth of the receiving port.
-The switch uses IEEE802.3x flow control in full duplex mode and back-pressure flow control in half duplex mode.
-IEEE802.3x flow control is used in full duplex mode to send a pause signal to the sending port, causing it to temporarily stop sending signals when the receiving port memory buffers fill.
-Back Pressure flow control is typically used in half duplex mode to send a "collision" signal to the sending port (mimicking a state of packet collision) causing the sending port to temporarily stop sending signals and resend later.
-Select Flow Control to enable it.